Every week I talk to a Belgian who moved abroad and built a new life there. This week Thierry tells us about moving to Spain.

 When I got the opportunity, nine years ago, to leave Belgium I didn’t doubt for a second.
 The dream had always been there but had been hard to achieve because I had my own business.

-I first resided in Monaco for six years (and every now and then I go back) and now it has been three years that I have been living in Moraira (Costa Blanca) and working in Romania, Cluj-Napoca.
+I first resided in Monaco for six years (and every now and then I go back) and now it has been three years that I have been living in Moraira at the Costa Blanca in Spain and working in Romania, Cluj-Napoca.
 I have to commute between those two places but I spend most of my time in Cluj-Napoca.

 2. What did you expect from life there before moving?
 Did those expectations hold up?